Insane1301/Plantify/README.md

 ## 🌟 Project Overview

 Plantify is designed to bridge the digital divide in agriculture by empowering farmers with advanced technology.
 It provides a single platform that helps optimize farm productivity, make informed decisions, strategize against potential risks through 'What-If' simulations, anticipate market trends, and stay aligned with government programs, all while safeguarding crop health.
-Its simple, responsive, and multilingual interface ensures that cutting-edge agricultural insights are accessible to every farmer..
+Its simple, responsive, and multilingual interface ensures that cutting-edge agricultural insights are accessible to every farmer.

 ## ✨ Core Features & Functionality